the-bos/the-bos.github.io/_posts/2025-06-06-the-3t-framework-for-evals.markdown

 Let's fast-forward a bit and say your agent is deployed in prod and serving real customer traffic!
 Woohoo!

-Your team is natuarally very curious how the agent is doing in the wild.
+Your team is naturally very curious how the agent is doing in the wild.

 I mean, let's face it: would you trust a self-driving car that had never been evaluated outside the garage?
 Then why trust your agent with only local examples?